joselyn-rodriguez/hugo-site/content/posts/winterstorm2023-tutorial.md

     ```

-    - let's go ahead and open the file itself again using
+    - let's go ahead and open the file itself again using (you can also open all this in a text editor)

     ```bash
     nano config.toml